lado-saha/Pageman/README.md

 module_exit(pageman_exit);
 ```

-### 7. Insterting and running Pageman
+### 7. Inserting and running Pageman

 Pageman could be inserted at boot time or later.
-The safer option was to insert it at runtime before finally inserting at boot time
+The safer option was to insert it at runtime before
+finally inserting at boot time

 - Inserting Pageman after boot